 To illustrate this procedure, suppose that an item is on a 5-point Likert scale where 1 is 'Strongly disagree'; 2 is 'Disagree'; 3 is 'Neutral'; 4 is 'Agree' and 5 is 'Strongly agree'.
 In order to determine the level of support for each item, we take 3 (the middle number) as the neutral index and compare it with the overall average opinion of responses for the item across the distribution.
-The strength of support for the item depends on the relationship which the average opinion index (m) has with the neutral number which is 3 in a 5-point Likert scale sample distribution.
+The strength of support for the item depends on the relationship which the average opinion index (m) has with the neutral number which is 3 in a 5-point Likert scale sample distribution or 4 in a 7-point Likert scale sample distribution.